michaelfester/docs/docs/reference/data-sources/airtable.md

 ### Attachments

 Starting November 8th, 2022, Airtable will introduce expiring links for all attachments stored in Airtable.
 This means that URLs for attachments stored in Airtable will expire every few hours.
-You can read Airtable’s full announcement [here](https://support.airtable.com/docs/changes-to-airtable-attachments).
+You can read Airtable's full announcement [here](https://support.airtable.com/docs/changes-to-airtable-attachments).

-As a result of this change, attachments stored in Airtable bases connected to Glide will be automatically stored in Glide, so that these attachments remain accessible to users of Glide projects. **These attachments count toward your Glide team’s file storage quota.**
+As a result of this change, attachments stored in Airtable bases connected to Glide will be automatically stored in Glide, so that these attachments remain accessible to users of Glide projects. **These attachments count toward your Glide team's file storage quota.**

 Exceeding your file storage quota can result in your Glide projects becoming inaccessible to users until you upgrade to a higher plan.
 Removing an Airtable base from your Glide team (e.g. by deleting projects that use it) will free up storage space within minutes, and unused attachments are removed from Glide within 72 hours.

-On your team’s dashboard, you can navigate to the **Usage** page to check how much file storage your team is currently using.
+On your team's dashboard, you can navigate to the **Usage** page to check how much file storage your team is currently using.

 ## Learn Airtable

-If you’re new to Airtable, check out the resources below to get you started.
+If you're new to Airtable, check out the resources below to get you started.

 - Article: [Airtable vs Traditional Spreadsheets](https://zapier.com/blog/what-is-airtable/)
 - Video: [Meet Airtable](https://www.youtube.com/watch?v=POgkE-YjAJo&ab_channel=Airtable)